jessaimaya/minimal-site/src/content/studies/globant.md

 ---
 It is essential to **document** not only in the code, but also in a shared knowledge base such as _Confluence_ or a wiki, so that future teams can access this information.

-I prioritize producing **legible code above "smart" code** since high-level languages like JavaScript are designed to be **understood by humans, not machines**.
+I prioritize producing **legible code above "smart" code** since _high-level languages_ like JavaScript are designed to be **understood by humans, not machines**.

-**Automated tests and code coverage** are only the beginning for code reviews.
+**Automated tests and code coverage** are only the beginning for _code reviews_.
 The true benefit comes from providing **feedback** and cooperating on changes.

-Clear and comprehensive **ticket refinement** is essential for a successful sprint. **Addressing any ambiguities** before allocating jobs helps to avoid bottlenecks and confusion later in the process.
+Clear and comprehensive **ticket refinement** is essential for a successful sprint. **Addressing any ambiguities** before allocating jobs helps to _avoid bottlenecks_ and confusion later in the process.

 **Knowledge sharing** is a fundamental value of mine.
-The more we share insights and expertise with our team, the stronger and more effective we become. **Collaboration drives progress**, and we grow as a team when we support each other's growth.
+The more we _share insights and expertise_ with our team, the stronger and more effective we become. **Collaboration drives progress**, and we grow as a team when we support each other's growth.